• Europes biggest bike selection

 e.g. A chainring with 30 teeth and a sprocket with 11 teeth gives you a gear ratio of 30:11 = 2.73

-The gear ratio is critical to understanding how a bike's gears affect its performance.
-And seems complicated at first, but it's not all that much.
+The gear ratio is critical to understanding how a bike's gears affect performance.
+It doesn't seem easy initially, but not all that much.

 The different combinations of chainrings and sprockets (see table) create a variety of possible gear ratios, which in turn determine your gear range.
-The wider this gear range, the more choice of high or low gears you have and the more finely you can adapt your gear selection to respective terrains, gradients and driving conditions.
+The wider this gear range, the more gradients and driving conditions.

-But if we take a closer look at the different combinations, we find that certain gears are identical or very similar.
-Now, we did claim that 2x setups offer more gears.... well, almost.
-However, due to gear overlap, a 2x11 setup, for example, doesn't offer you the full amount of 22 gears, but rather 14 or 15 gears.
+But if we look at the different combinations, we find that certain gears are identical or similar.
+Now, we did claim that 2x setups offer more gears... well, almost.
+However, due to gear overlap, a 2x11 setup, for example, doesn't offer the full 22 gears but 14 or 15 gears.

-Now that you're good to go with the technical basics, we can start comparing the two shifting systems.
-What can a 1x shifting system do for you and how do you benefit from a 2x shifting system?
+Now that you know the technical basics, we can compare the two shifting systems.
+What can a 1x shifting system do for you, and how do you benefit from a 2x shifting system?
+The 1x setups offer the following advantages:

-A 1x shifter reduces the weight of the bike and increases efficiency when riding on gravel, so it's ideal for gravel bikes.
-Also because a single chainring improves ground clearance and reduces the risk of the chain falling off thanks to the narrow, wide teeth.
+A 1x shifter reduces the bike's weight and increases efficiency when riding on gravel, so it's ideal for gravel bikes.
+Also, a single chainring improves ground clearance and reduces the risk of the chain falling off, thanks to the narrow, wide teeth.
 Thus, the chain can not slip sideways or fall off the chainring during the ride.
 Last but not least, a 1x setup gives you a cleaner look.

 A 1x-shifting also brings some disadvantages:

 With 2x11 or 2x12 gears, you have a wider gear range, which allows you to shift more precisely and adapt to different terrain conditions.
-With so many gears to choose from, 2x setups are especially worthwhile for riders of long tours and for all those who value fast and generous gear changes.
-So it comes as no surprise that 2x gears have been the standard setup on most gravel bikes for years.
+With so many gears, 2x setups are especially worthwhile for riders of lengthy tours and for all those who value fast and generous gear changes.
+So, it is no surprise that 2x gears have been the standard setup on most gravel bikes for years.

-The disadvantage, however, is that you also carry additional weight with you thanks to the additional components.
-What can, unfortunately, happen more often is not only faulty shifting (even if you're an experienced driver), but also the chain slipping due to incorrect guidance over one of the chainrings.
-The derailleur is also quite susceptible to errors.
-Especially if you fall, it is often the first component that is damaged.
+The disadvantage, however, is that you also carry additional weight, thanks to the additional components.
+Unfortunately, faulty shifting (even if you're an experienced driver) and the chain slipping due to incorrect guidance over one of the chain rings can happen more often.

 Let's be more specific: For slightly hilly terrain, quieter roads or cruising through the city a 1x11 setup is a great choice.
 For trails or for all those who are racing through bike parks at full throttle, a 1x12 shifting fits perfectly with the spirit of adventure.